ericeslinger/delta-transform-html/README.md

 ## interface:

-    var transformer = require('delta-transform-html');
+    import { Formatter } from 'delta-transform-html';

-    var testVal = {
+    const testVal = {
       ops: [
         {insert: 'multiline \n value'},
         {insert: '\n'},
       ],
     };
-    var htmlString = transformer.transform(testVal);
+    const htmlString = transformer.transform(testVal);

-You can request that the output html be wrapped in a root node by passing optiosn to transform (and transformAsync)
+You can request that the output html be wrapped in a root node by passing options to transform (and transformAsync)
 thusly:

     var htmlString = transformer.transform(testVal, { rootNode: 'my-element', rootClass: 'class1 class2'});
     htmlString === '<my-element class="class1 class2"> ... stuff ... </my-element>'

-One can register custom formats by calling `transformer.Registry.add('formatName', FormatterClass);`
+One can register custom formats or override formats by extending the Formatter class.
+If you replace `this.formats.italic` in the subclass constructor with a new italic format, you'll use that one instead.
+Similarly, you can create new formats and add them in the subclass constructor as well.
+Be sure to call `this.sortRegistry()` and `this.checkPriorities()` at the end of the constructor.

 FormatterClass should look a bit like:

-    const TreeNode = transformer.Registry.get('TreeNode');
+    import { TreeNode } from 'delta-transform-html';
     class FormatterClass extends TreeNode {
       openTag() {
         return '<some-tag>';